McDonnell Douglas F-15 Eagle: Gulf War and aftermath

 An RSAF F-15 approaches a KC-135 for refueling during Operation Desert Shield.

-They have since been deployed to support Operation Southern Watch, the patrolling of the Iraqi no-fly zones in Southern Iraq; Operation Provide Comfort in Turkey; in support of NATO operations in Bosnia, and recent air expeditionary force deployments.
+They have since been deployed to support Operation Southern Watch, the patrolling of the Iraqi no-fly zones in Iraq; Operation Provide Comfort in Turkey; in support of NATO operations in Bosnia, and recent air expeditionary force deployments.
 In 1994, two U.S. Army Sikorsky UH-60 Black Hawks were mistakenly downed by USAF F-15Cs in northern Iraq in a friendly-fire incident.
 USAF F-15Cs shot down four Yugoslav MiG-29s using AIM-120 and AIM-7 Radar guided missiles during NATO's 1999 intervention in Kosovo, Operation Allied Force.

 Structural defects

 All F-15s were grounded by the USAF after a Missouri Air National Guard F-15C came apart in flight and crashed on 2 November 2007.
 The newer F-15E fleet was later cleared for continued operations.
 The USAF reported on 28 November 2007 that a critical location in the upper longerons on the F-15C was the failure's suspected cause, causing the fuselage forward of the air intakes, including the cockpit and radome, to separate from the airframe.

 F-15A through D-model aircraft were grounded until the location received detailed inspections and repairs as needed.
 The grounding of F-15s received media attention as it began to place strains on the nation's air-defense efforts.
 The grounding forced some states to rely on their neighboring states' fighters for air-defense protection, and Alaska to depend on Canadian Forces' fighter support.

 On 8 January 2008, the USAF Air Combat Command (ACC) cleared a portion of its older F-15 fleet for return to flying status.
 It also recommended a limited return to flight for units worldwide using the affected models.
 The accident review board report, which was released on 10 January 2008, stated that analysis of the F-15C wreckage determined that the longeron did not meet drawing specifications, which led to fatigue cracks and finally a catastrophic failure of the remaining support structures and breakup of the aircraft in flight.
 In a report released on 10 January 2008, nine other F-15s were identified to have similar problems in the longeron.
 As a result, General John D. W. Corley stated, "the long-term future of the F-15 is in question".
 On 15 February 2008, ACC cleared all its grounded F-15A/B/C/D fighters for flight pending inspections, engineering reviews, and any needed repairs.
 ACC also recommended release of other U.S. F-15A/B/C/Ds.